CiscoLives/LTRATO-2001/_sources/tasks/task1/step3.rst.txt

 Step 3: pyATS Capabilities using the pyATS Shell
 ################################################

-**Value Proposition:** We believe it is always faster to start learning about pyATS in an interactive format where you can try different pyATS functions.
+**Value Proposition:** pyATS is a powerful automation framework that streamlines network testing and validation, enabling businesses to accelerate service delivery, reduce operational costs, and improve network reliability.
+By providing an interactive shell for developing and executing tests, pyATS empowers network engineers and developers to quickly prototype, validate, and troubleshoot network configurations and behaviors in a flexible and efficient manner.
+This interactive approach fosters a faster feedback loop, enabling rapid iteration and facilitating a more agile development process.

-Learning in an interactive format allows you to run commands and see results immediately instead of making small changes in Python code and re-running it after every minor change. pyATS has an interactive shell for developing tests, and it is executed from a Bash shell in the following way:
+pyATS has an interactive shell for developing tests, and it is executed from a Bash shell in the following way:

 .. code-block:: bash